Armchair-Software/boids-webgpu-demo/README.md

 This is a demonstration of [FlockStorm](https://github.com/VoxelStorm-Ltd/flockstorm) running on the basic WebGPU engine demonstrated in the earlier demos.

-This also demonstrates packaging for native platforms with Electron, and building those packages in CI steps.
+This also (incidentally) demonstrates packaging for native platforms with Electron, and building those packages in CI steps.
+Those parts aren't necessary for the main demo, however.

 For the previous demos, see:
 - https://github.com/Armchair-Software/webgpu-demo